 This is an extraordinary time for those who use media and technology in teaching and learning.
 Blended in smart combinations, especially with traditional in-person learning, the new tools we have are powerful:

 - Visual narrative, through its expression in digital cinema

 - Expanding and interconnecting networks of lifelong learners

-- Statistical data analysis, upon which to base informed iterative design
+- Statistical data analysis, upon which to base informed, iterative human-centered design

 - Worldwide electronic distribution, especially to inexpensive mobile devices